 Intentional Negative Space

 Try to strike a perfect balance between positive and negative space.
-In the realm of Interior Design it’s important to find the equilibrium between the two to avoid a space appearing cluttered or conversely sparse.
-Intentional empty spaces are necessary and can work in the designs favour if it avoids a room appearing cluttered and chaotic.
+In the realm of Interior Design, it’s important to find the equilibrium between the two to avoid a space appearing cluttered or conversely sparse.
+Intentional empty spaces are necessary and can work in the favour of the design if it avoids a room appearing cluttered and chaotic.

 You should also think about Spatial planning in your design process.
 This element to Interior Design is fundamental for areas such as lobby’s, communal areas and kitchens and bathrooms.
 Ensure the space is highly functional and equally aesthetically pleasing.

 All our interiors use lines, whether they are horizontal, vertical, curved, or dynamic.
 Lines are effectively used to dramatize or soften a space.
 For example, curved lines and elliptical segments balance the severity of harsh lines, evoking a calming, graceful décor.
 Comparatively, horizontal lines can be stabilising and provide a smooth transition between rooms making your home wholesome.
 Additionally, try playing with Geometric or Organic shapes to reinforce designs making them even more impressive.

 Find appropriate textures to add emphasis and contrast to the finished design.
 When designing a room in your household, think about which patterns can enhance your designs, try to find the correct ones which complement one another to create a coherent look.
 Things to consider when using patterns and textures are points such as size, style, and scale when selecting fabrics.
 These two elements are fun to use and really infuse a space with flavour!

 Charlotte adds, "Our expertise extends externally too as we pay homage to the surrounding areas of the homes we dress, seamlessly pairing our design with external environments."